coqui-ai/STT-examples/python_websocket_server/README.md

 ### Kubernetes

-The [helm](helm) directory contains an example Helm deployment, that configures an Nginx ingress to expose the DeepSpeech service.
+The [helm](helm) directory contains an example Helm deployment, that configures an Nginx ingress to expose the STT service.
 The websocket timeout on the ingress is set to 1 hour.

 ## Contributing